Muntahamasuma/Jesco-web-client/README.md

 ## Features

 A fully responsive e-commerce platform.
-Admin panel for managing users and roles (buyer, seller, admin).

 User authentication using Firebase.

 Styled with Tailwind CSS for a modern and clean UI.

 ## How to Run the Application Locally